- You've got until 5pm tomorrow to apply for 1 day/wk Communications Assistant with SCAN - share please! #artjobs https://t.co/QrSS3DR7Lm

 Curatorial Studio 2017 began with a weekend workshop in Glasgow in May when we welcomed eight new participants, Peter Amoore, Yvonne Billimore, Ben Callaghan, Camila Crosta, Nikki Kane, Mairi Lafferty, John McDougall and Anastasia Philimonos who work in varied contexts across Scotland from Aberdeenshire to Edinburgh.
 During five intensive sessions they will explore the identity of the contemporary curator, the possibilities and limitations of the exhibition, and relationships between writing and curating.

+Read about participant Mairi Lafferty’s account of the first Curatorial Studio session here.
 To keep up to date on SCAN’s projects including Curatorial Studio, member activity, sector news and opportunities sign up to our newsletter.

 Curatorial Studio is devised by Kirsteen Macdonald, and managed by SCAN.
 The ongoing development of the project is supported by a small advisory group which currently includes previous participants and representatives from Centre for Contemporary Art Glasgow and Glasgow School of Art.